vinhngph/panther/README.md

 ### How to Use the Extension:

-1. Download this extension by your way.
+1. Download and install this extension by your way.
 2. Enjoy 🤩.

 ---